Course Providers

 The University of Manchester

-The University of Manchester (UoM) awards the University Post Graduate Diploma in Deaf Education and MSc Deaf Education.
+The University of Manchester (UoM) awards the Post Graduate Diploma in Deaf Education as well as the MSc Deaf Education.
 Both qualifications enable learners to qualify as Teachers of Deaf Children and Young People (0-25 years).
-This requires one or two years on campus or two years distance learning.
+This requires study over two years either on campus or as an E-blended learner.

-The University of Manchester offers flexibility and access to research-led practice with state of the art audiology facilities which ensure graduates are prepared for changing times in the field.
-The course is led by action research with schools and services and has expertise in all aspects of deaf education.
+The University of Manchester offers flexibility and access to research-led practice with state-of-the-art audiology facilities which ensure graduates are highly skilled and knowledgeable to practice in the field.
+The course is driven by action research with schools and services.
+Unit leads have expertise in all aspects of deaf education as well as areas of specialist expertise such as the development of Theory of Mind, pragmatic language and family centred early intervention.
+On Teaching Placement learners work alongside highly skilled UoM supervisors who support the translation of theory to practice.

-• Students who choose to continue to complete the MSc will also complete a 60 credit dissertation
+Students who choose to continue to complete the MSc will also complete a 60-credit dissertation.
+This can be completed as either a 2-year route or as an additional year of study.

 UoM can support bespoke training that meets individual learning and employer needs by offering both on campus and e-blended routes to completion.